-Health professionals are in a key position for identifying people at risk of suicide and preventing suicide.
+Health professionals are in a key position for estimating risk and identifying people at risk of suicide.

 Not all health professionals treat suicidal clients on a regular basis and therefore it can be challenging when a client presents with suicide risk.
 This information should not replace specialised training, but may be a helpful guide.